Home Compare REGN vs SAN.PA

 Regeneron Pharmaceuticals vs Sanofi: Which Stock Looks Stronger in 2026?

-Regeneron Pharmaceuticals holds the cleaner structural position, with the lead spread across profitability and growth.
+Regeneron Pharmaceuticals holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 Sanofi does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (REGN: Nasdaq 100, SAN.PA: STOXX 600).